 If you’ve been experiencing frequent headaches, aching facial pain, and/or popping in your jaw, then you might be one of the tens of millions of Americans suffering from a TMJ disorder.
 It’s possible and important to test for and treat TMJ issues at a clinic like Koala® Center For Sleep & TMJ Disorders.
 Call us today or visit us online to book an appointment.
-We have convenient locations across the U.S. so we can help more Americans like you with their pain and sleep quality.
-Read on to learn about what happens if TMJ goes untreated, and just how important it is to come see us for help.
+We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Can you test for TMJ disorder?
 Can you treat TMJ disorder?

 It can be difficult for a professional to determine the direct cause of a TMJ disorder, but there could be an underlying condition or prior trauma involved.
 Some examples of these include whiplash, a blow to the jaw or cheek, teeth grinding, teeth clenching, tooth loss, teeth misalignment, dislocation or misalignment of the jaw joint, excessive gum chewing, nail biting, or arthritis in the TMJ.
 If you have or have had any of these issues and you’re still experiencing some symptoms today, then you might benefit from TMJ testing and treatment.
 If you don’t address the issue, it could worsen, and so could your pain and other symptoms.